iamsandipan/sample-api/readme.md

 ------------------
 Prerequisites:
 --------------
-1. Set up a My SQL DB in your local or a reachable server.
+1. Set up a My SQL DB in your local or a reachable server.Create a schema

+CREATE SCHEMA shhemaname DEFAULT CHARACTER SET utf8 ;

+Add appropriate privilege for the user to run DDLs.For this demo purpose you may give the user all priviledges.

-2. Change the following in application.properties according to your setup:-
+2. Change the following in src/main/resources/application.properties according to your setup:-

 spring.datasource.url=jdbc:mysql://localhost:3306/schemaname